morris/typekit-cache/README.md

 ## Notes

 Works in recent Firefox, Chrome, Safari, and IE.
-Please contribute issues and PRs if you find any quirks.
+Please contribute issues and pull requests if you find any quirks.
-Check the unminified, commented `typekit-cache.js` for more information.
+Check `typekit-cache.js` for more information.

+Quota errors in `localStorage` are silently ignored.
+The quota is set to 0 in Safari Privat Mode so Typekits will not be cached.

 Typekits may be quite large, and the performance impact of injecting them as inline stylesheets is not well tested.